skolnikskolnik/benzeeeeeen/README.md

 Users then enter experiment conditions and use this to generate titration curve data:
 ![user entering input](./images/titrationcurve.PNG)

+Here is the [link](https://benzeeeeeen.herokuapp.com/) to the deployed application.

 ## Installation instructions:
 Users should npm install before running the program.